scrabbletank/farhome-rules/rulesdoc.md

 A damaged weapon adds 1 bad die for every negative modifier, or reduces the superior dice given from a magic weapon.
 Damaged armor reduces the number of defense dice given by 1, or reduces the superior defense die given from magic armor.

-You may attempt to repair a single piece of equipment over a long rest.
+You may attempt to repair a piece of equipment over a long rest.
 Roll a repair roll against 3 bad dice.
 On success the gear is repaired by 1 level, or 2 on a critical.
 You may attempt to repair magical gear, adding a terrible die to the repair roll.

 ___
 #### Apothecary Set

 A portable set of tools required to brew potions over a campfire.
-During a long rest you may attempt to brew a single potion or poison if you have the right ingredients, or you may search your surroundings for ingredients.
+During a long rest you may attempt to brew a potion or poison if you have the right ingredients, or you may search your surroundings for ingredients.

 Based on your surroundings you make an average difficulty survival check, increasing or decreasing the difficulty based the abundance of the wilderness.
 Searching for ingredients takes 1 hour.
 On success you roll 3 superior dice to determine the ingredient found on the table below.
 You gain a number of ingredients equal to the successes in your survival check.